Spittal/vue-i18n-phrase/README.md

 Options:
 ```
--v, --vueFiles <vueFiles>                A file glob pointing to your Vue.js source files.
+-v --vueFiles <vueFiles>                A file glob pointing to your Vue.js source files.

--a, --accessToken <accessToken>          Phrase API access token
+-a --accessToken <accessToken>          Phrase API access token

+-p --project [project]                  Phrase project, defaults to the first project in your account

--t, --tags [tags]                        In addition to the normal default tags, a comma separated list of any custom tags you would like to apply to the keys
+-t, --tags [tags]                       A comma separated list of any custom tags you would like to apply to the keys

--m, --makeTranslation [makeTranslation]  If you would like the key path to be the default translation.
-If this has no value it will use your default locale in Phrase, however you can set the value of this to a locale code in order to specify a locale in which to make the translation.
+-m --makeTranslation [makeTranslation]  If you would like the key path to be the translation in your default locale.
+Optionally set as a locale code to make translation in a non-default locale

--p, --project [project]                  Phrase project, defaults to the first project in your account
+-s --skipReport [skipReport]            Skip report generation

+-o --outputDir [outputDir]              Directory for report files.
+Will default to ./phrase-reports

--o --outputPath [outputPath]             Use if you want to create a json file out of your report.
-Will default to ./output.json
+-d --dryRun [dryRun]                    Use if you do not want anything posted to Phrase

--d, --dryRun [dryRun]                    Dry run outputs a file to ./output.json with the report instead of posting missing keys to phrase

 -h, --help                              output usage information
 ```